 Subscribing to Microsoft Office 365

-It’s been yearsoffice365 since I used Microsoft Office.
+It’s been years since I used Microsoft Office.
 I’ve been happily making do with Google Docs and not really feeling the lack of the complexity that is Office.
 But the kids need Office for School and so I finally bit the bullet.

 But instead of buying Office I’ve subscribed to it via Office 365.
 For just over $100 pa I get all of Office installed on 5 computers plus a nifty little facility which allows me to use a mildy handicapped version on another computer if I need to.
 Installation was a breeze, apart from one bit of confusion requiring a call to some very rude customer service people.
 And Office is, well it’s Office and I’m not here to review Microsoft Word.